Court of Appeals in Cases of Capture: Jurisdiction

 Beginning with Massachusetts on November 1, 1775, several of the American colonies (and, later, states) established prize courts to exercise original jurisdiction over all cases (or libels) of captures (or prizes) consisting of enemy ships and cargo.
 Establishment of such courts was recommended by Congress on November 25, 1775.

 On November 25, 1775, Congress also asserted federal appellate jurisdiction over such cases.
-Following repeated scheduling difficulties when Congress attempted to hear the first appeal, Congress initially assigned this jurisdiction to various special committees, followed by a standing committee on January 30, 1777.
+After repeated scheduling difficulties when Congress attempted to hear the first appeal, Congress initially assigned that jurisdiction to various special committees, followed by a standing committee on January 30, 1777.

-Later, on January 15, 1780, Congress established the Court of Appeals in Cases of Capture to exercise this jurisdiction as a court of last resort.
+Later, on January 15, 1780, Congress established the Court of Appeals in Cases of Capture to exercise that jurisdiction as a court of last resort.
 On May 24, 1780, Congress transferred all remaining appeals pending before committees to the Court and specified that all future appeals were to be filed directly with the Court.

 On June 27, 1786, the Court's jurisdiction was again expanded to include rehearings and new trials in certain cases wherever justice so required.

 Special jurisdiction was also conferred upon the Court on February 11, 1782 for a capture adjudicated by a prize court in Connecticut and on July 24, 1786 for a capture of the sloop Chester.